General bounds on electronic shot noise in the absence of currents

+with arbitrarily sharp energy dependence as indicated by the purple dashed line in Fig~\ref{fig:sketch}.
+This experimentally relevant choice is of interest for highly efficient thermoelectrics~\cite{Hicks1993May,Mahan1996Jul,Benenti2017,Josefsson2018Oct} and is convenient for our purposes since it can model a broad range of conductor characteristics.
+A resonant level with a small width $\Gamma$ is an example of a transmission with which the charge shot noise approaches the thermal noise, when $k_\text{B}\max(T_\text{L}, T_\text{R})\gg \Gamma\gg k_\text{B}\min(T_\text{L}, T_\text{R})$.
+In contrast, large $\Gamma\gg k_\text{B}\max(T_\text{L}, T_\text{R})$ reproduces the generic, weakly energy-dependent results of Eq.~(\ref{eq:ratio-charge}).
+The limit $\Gamma/ k_\text{B}\max(T_\text{L}, T_\text{R})\to\infty$, yielding a constant transmission, is the regime in which delta-$T$ noise was mainly studied previously; in the special case of $\Dz=1/2$ the shot noise is maximized.

-We now compare the above generic features of a weakly energy-dependent transmission probability with the results we obtain for the specific case of a Lorentzian $D_\text{Lor}(E)$, Eq.~\eqref{eq:lor}, with arbitrarily sharp energy dependence.
-As a first step, we find the thermovoltage $\Delta\mu_I$ by numerically solving the equation $I=0$.
-Then, plugging $\Delta\mu_I$ into Eq.~\eqref{eq:noise-general} yields the resulting zero-current charge shot noise and thermal noise.
-The charge noise ratio, $\RI$ normalized to $2\ln 2-1$, together with the charge thermovoltage, $\muI$, are shown in Fig.~\ref{fig:c_plot} as function of the peak energy $\epsilon_0$ and the width $\Gamma$ of the Lorentzian, for $T_\lef\gg T_\ri$.
+{Using Eq.~(\ref{eq:lor})}, we find $\Delta\mu_I$ by numerically solving the equation $I=0$.
+Plugging $\Delta\mu_I$ into Eq.~\eqref{eq:noise-general} yields the resulting zero-current charge shot noise and thermal noise.
+The charge noise ratio $\RI$, normalized to $2\ln 2-1$, together with the charge thermovoltage $\muI$ are shown in Fig.~\ref{fig:c_plot} as a function of the peak energy $\epsilon_0$ and the width $\Gamma$ of the Lorentzian, for $T_\lef\gg T_\ri$.
 Since $\muI$ $(R_I)$ is an odd (even) function of $\epsilon_0$, we consider $\epsilon_0\geq0$ only.

-We find that the charge noise ratio takes the value $\RI=2\ln 2-1$ (green areas) in those parameter regimes, where the transmission probability $D_\text{Lor}(E)$ is close to constant [see Eq.~\eqref{eq:charge-ratio-constant}].
-This is the case for $\beta_\lef\Gamma\gg 1$ or $\beta_\lef\epsilon_0\gg 1$.
-In the limit $\beta_\lef\Gamma\gg 1$, the transmission probability reaches the value $\Dz$, which we choose to be small compared to 1, $\Dz=10^{-2}$, in Fig.~\ref{fig:c_plot}.
-When $\epsilon_0$ is the largest energy scale, only the tail of the Lorentzian overlaps with the transport window (i.e.,~the region where the difference of Fermi functions in Eq.~\eqref{eq:av-current} is large) and the transmission function can be approximated by a constant much smaller than $\Dz$.
+We find that the charge noise ratio {approaches} the value $\RI=2\ln 2-1$ (green areas) in those parameter regimes where $D_\text{Lor}(E)$ is close to constant.
+This {happens} in the limit $\beta_\lef\Gamma\gg 1$, where $D_\text{Lor}\to\Dz$, which we choose to be small compared with 1 ($\Dz=10^{-2}$, in Fig.~\ref{fig:c_plot}). {Likewise,} when $\beta_\text{L}\epsilon_0\gg1$, only the tail of the Lorentzian overlaps with the transport window (i.e.,~the region where the difference of Fermi functions in Eq.~\eqref{eq:av-current} is large) and the transmission function can be approximated by a constant much smaller than $\Dz$.
 Correspondingly, we find $\muI\to0$ in these regimes, see Fig.~\ref{fig:c_plot}(b).